 When it comes to pet ownership, cleaning the cat’s litter box probably doesn’t top anyone’s list of favorite activities.
 However, regular checks into your cat’s bathroom habits can tell you a lot about their day-to-day health.
-Disposing used cat litter gives you a heads-up to changes in your pet — changes like bloody stools that indicate something’s wrong.
+Disposing of used cat litter gives you a heads-up to changes in your pet — changes like bloody stools that indicate something’s wrong.
 But is blood in cat stool always cause for concern?
-While blood is very alarming, don’t panic, as you might not need to rush Kitty to the vet.
+While blood is very alarming, don’t panic, as you might not need to rush your kitty to the vet just yet.

 - Dark, tarry stool: Almost-black goo coating your cat’s stool doesn’t scream “blood,” but it tells you something’s changed.
 This results from digested blood, and it means you’re dealing with the upper GI tract: the stomach or small intestine.
 This blood is known as melena.

 Cats can develop bloody stools for a variety of reasons.
 Paying attention to the litter box will help you determine whether the problem’s mild or severe.
 So, while your cat may wonder why you’re studying their poop, you’re doing them a big favor.